Calculate with exponents. A lot of back-of-the-envelope calculations are done with just coefficients and exponents, e.g.

 - 10Gbps

-Write 5GB to an attached HDD, SSD and RAM.
+Read 5GB from HDD, SSD and RAM then write 5GB to the same medium.
 Assume no network IO needed

 Store information about 2B users including basic info and a profile picture